xformerfhs/VBAUtilities/README.md

 A universal hashing class.
 It calculates [SHA-1](https://en.wikipedia.org/wiki/SHA-1) and [SHA-2](https://en.wikipedia.org/wiki/SHA-2) hashes (with 256, 384 and 512 bits length) and also [HMAC](https://en.wikipedia.org/wiki/HMAC) values with these hashes.
 It uses  the Windows CNG (Crypto Next Generation) API, so all calculations are done by Windows.

+### PBKDF2

+Calculates PBKDF2 hashes from passwords.
+The algorithm "Password based key derivation function No. 2" is defined in [RFC 2898](https://www.ietf.org/rfc/rfc2898.txt).
+It can be used with several hash algorithms.
+This implementation provides [MD4](https://en.wikipedia.org/wiki/MD4), [MD5](https://en.wikipedia.org/wiki/MD5), [SHA-1](https://en.wikipedia.org/wiki/SHA-1), SHA-2-256, SHA-2-384 and SHA-2-512 ([SHA-2](https://en.wikipedia.org/wiki/SHA-2)).
+Recommended is the method `Pbkdf2WithSHA256`.
+The iteration count should be chosen so that calculating a PBKDF2 hash takes 0.5 to 0.8 seconds.
+The salt should be unique for every user and should have a length of at least 8 bytes.

 ### SecureRandomNumberCng

 Secure CNG random number generator which is a wrapper around the Windows CNG (Crypto Next Generation) RNG API and uses the [BCryptGenRandom](https://docs.microsoft.com/en-us/windows/win32/api/bcrypt/nf-bcrypt-bcryptgenrandom) function.